 Most immigrants will have no choice but to use consular processing as their green card application method, especially if they are already living overseas.
-You rarely are given an opportunity to enter the U.S. in order to complete the application there.
+People rarely are given an opportunity to enter the U.S. in order to complete the application there.

-For immigrants who have lived unlawfully in the U.S. for 180 days or more, consular processing may not lead to a green card, but to a bar on returning.
+For immigrants who have lived unlawfully in the U.S. for 180 days or more, consular processing might not lead to a green card, but to a bar on returning.
 By leaving the U.S., they become subject to penalties for their unlawful stay.
 Even if they otherwise qualify for a green card, the consulate must, under the law, bar them from reentering the U.S. for three years if their unlawful stay was between 180 days and one year, or ten years if their unlawful stay was one year or more.

 At the same time, if you're immigrating through a family member, the NVC will send that person a bill for processing the Affidavit of Support (Form I-864).
-(This is the form in which your family member will need to fill out and submit, promising to support you if necessary; see How to Complete USCIS Form I-864 When Sponsoring an Immigrant.)
+(This is the form which your family member will need to fill out and submit, promising to support you if necessary; see How to Complete USCIS Form I-864 When Sponsoring an Immigrant.)

 Exactly what happens next will depend in part on which embassy you'll be interviewed at.
 You and the petitioner will have to fill out various forms and paperwork, and undergo a medical exam.
 But procedures vary as to where you send them once you're done, and who you hear back from (either the NVC or the consulate).
 You'll learn a lot from What Happens Between I-130 Approval and Consular Interview.

 The final step in obtaining your visa is to attend an interview with a U.S. consular official.
 You'll receive written notification of your interview date.
-The government uses the interview as an opportunity to verify the contents of your application after you've sworn to tell the truth, and check your medical, criminal, and financial records to see whether you're inadmissible.
+The government uses the interview as an opportunity to verify the contents of your application after you've sworn to tell the truth, and will check your medical, criminal, and financial records to see whether you're inadmissible.

-For security reasons, you may not be approved at the interview itself.
+For security reasons, you might not be approved for the immigrant visa at the interview itself.
 Instead, assuming all goes well, you will be asked to return to the consulate to pick up your immigrant visa.
 There will be a time limit on when you can use it to enter the United States and claim your lawful permanent resident status.
 The actual green card (sometimes called Form I-551) will be sent to you by mail some weeks after that.